Top 10 Virtual Assistant Tools (Free + Paid)

 Zoom is an essential tool for Virtual Assistants to hold video calls and client meetings without expensive software.

 After all these years, I still use the free Zoom plan and for most Virtual Assistants starting out, it’s more than enough.
-The free version gives you 40 minutes for group calls with 3 or more people and unlimited time for 1-to-1 meetings.
+The free version gives you up to 40 minutes per meeting, whether it’s one-to-one or a group call.

 Zoom is incredibly easy to use, even if you’re not tech-savvy.
 I recommend practising with a friend or family member before your first client call.
 This helps you feel confident before you get on a call with a potential new client.